Eliciting reference measures of law-invariant functionals: Introduction

 In summary, we shall establish a clear dual link between large classes of functionals and their reference probabilities, including the observation that the latter are ``dual'' and not ``primal objects''.

-Section~\ref{sec:first} establishes that the suprema of lower supporting sets (as in the Expected Shortfall example) and the infima of upper supporting sets of law-invariant functionals on law-invariant domains are directly linked to the reference measure---they are scalar multiples of it.
+The paper is organised as follows.
+Sect.~\ref{sec:first} contains the main results on general law-invariant functionals.
+It establishes that the suprema of lower supporting sets (as in the ES example) and the infima of upper supporting sets of law-invariant functionals on law-invariant domains are directly linked to the reference measure, in the sense that they are scalar multiples of it.
 We also examine the role of countable vs.\ finite additivity, i.e., computing suprema and infima in the dual space of bounded random variables, and show that our results remain stable even under finitely additive reference probabilities.

-In Section~\ref{sec:distortion}, we focus on distortion riskmetrics in the sense of Wang et al.~\cite{Riskmetrics}.
-These functionals allow significant complexity reduction, as they are fully determined by their values on indicator random variables---our focus in this section.
-However, this domain is not law invariant.
+In Sect.~\ref{sec:distortion}, we focus on distortion riskmetrics in the sense of Wang et al.~\cite{Riskmetrics}.
+These functionals allow a significant reduction in complexity, as they are fully determined by their values on the domain of indicator random variables.
+However, this domain is need not be law invariant.
 In this context, a law-invariant functional corresponds to a law-invariant cooperative game, with supporting sets known as the (loose) core and (loose) anticore, following Lehrer and Teper~\cite{Lehrer}.
-We present direct analogues of the results from Section~\ref{sec:first}, develop a geometric interpretation as sandwich theorems \`a la Kindler~\cite{Kindler} in case of sub- and superadditive games, and highlight key caveats.
+We present direct analogues of the results from Sect.~\ref{sec:first}, develop a geometric interpretation as sandwich theorems \`a la Kindler~\cite{Kindler} in case of sub- and superadditive games, and highlight key caveats.

-The prominent examples of entropic risk measure, Expected Shortfall and the Value-at-Risk are presented in Section \ref{sec:ex}.
-There, we also illustrate dependence of infimum/supremum of supporting sets on the domain of definition of the functional.
+The prominent examples of entropic risk measure, Expected Shortfall, and the Value-at-Risk are presented in Sect. \ref{sec:ex}.
+There, we also illustrate the dependence of infimum/supremum of supporting sets on the domain of definition of the functional.
 The VaR case is notable because infimum and supremum of both supporting sets exist but are trivial, revealing nothing about the reference probability.
-Given VaR’s practical importance in risk management, a suitably modified elicitation approach will be unfolded in Section~\ref{sec:VaR}.
-Mathematical preliminaries and proofs are relegated to appendices.
+Given VaR’s practical importance in risk management, a suitably modified elicitation approach is developed in Sect.~\ref{sec:VaR}.
+Some mathematical preliminaries and auxiliary results are relegated to the appendix.